Statewide Cataloging Best Practices

 Authority Control

-All library systems and their member libraries are encouraged to perform authority control for name, series, and subject access points either at the time of cataloging or through a third-party vendor subscription.
+All library systems and their member libraries are encouraged to perform authority control for name, series, and subject access points.
 Authority control is necessary to ensure the access point is in compliance with the preferred form in the authority files maintained by the Library of Congress and other thesauri.
 Accurate authority work improves searching for users in the ILS and Discovery layers.
+Authority control can be, but does not need to be, coupled with use of authority records imported from accessible authority files into the local ILS from a third-party cataloging utility or subscription service.

 Table of Contents